Whitehaven

+Whitehaven is a town and civil parish in the Cumberland district of Cumbria, England.
+It is a port on the north-west coast, and lies 4 miles outside the Lake District National Park.
+It is 35 miles south-west of Carlisle.
+The parish also includes the small village of Sandwith.
+At the 2021 census the parish had a population of 24,040 and the Whitehaven built up area had a population of 22,945.

 The town's growth was largely due to the exploitation of the extensive coal measures by the Lowther family, driving a growing export of coal through the harbour from the 17th century onwards.
 It was also a major port for trading with the American colonies, and was, after London, the second busiest port of England by tonnage from 1750 to 1772.
 This prosperity led to the creation of a Georgian planned town in the 18th century which has left an architectural legacy of over 170 listed buildings.
-Whitehaven has been designated a "gem town" by the Council for British Archaeology due to the historic quality of the town environment.

 Whitehaven was the site of a major chemical industry after World War II, but both that and the coal industry have disappeared, and today the major industry is the nearby Sellafield nuclear complex, which is the largest local employer of labour and has a significant administrative base in the town.
-Whitehaven includes a number of former villages, estates and suburbs, such as Mirehouse, Woodhouse, Kells and Hensingham, and is served by the Cumbrian coast railway line and the A595 road.
+Whitehaven includes a number of former villages, estates and suburbs, such as Mirehouse, Woodhouse, Kells and Hensingham, and is served by the Cumbrian Coast railway line and the A595 road.

-Early history
+History

 Although there was a Roman fort at Parton, around 1.2 mi to the north, there is no evidence of a Roman settlement on the site of the present town of Whitehaven.

 The area was settled by Irish-Norse Vikings in the 10th century.
 The area name of Copeland, which includes Whitehaven, indicates that the land was purchased from the Kingdom of Strathclyde, possibly with loot from Ireland.

 Following the arrival of the Normans, in about 1120 St Bees Priory was founded by William de Meschin, which was granted a large tract of land from the coast at Whitehaven to the river Keekle, and then south down the River Ehen to the sea.
 This included the small fishing village of Whitehaven.
 Following Henry VIII's dissolution of the priory in 1539, ownership of this estate passed through a number of secular landlords until it passed into the hands of the Lowther family in the 17th century.

-Whitehaven was a township within the "Preston Quarter" of the parish of St Bees. and the town's churches were chapels-of-ease of St Bees until 1835 when three ecclesiastical districts were created in Whitehaven.
+Whitehaven was historically a township within the parish of St Bees.
+The town's three Anglican churches of Holy Trinity, St Nicholas, and St James were chapels-of-ease to the parish church at St Bees until 1835 when each was given an ecclesiastical parish.